Matthew1309/Intuitions/Statistics/Linear_regression/README.md

 I added this intitially to practice linear regression, but I now realize this is actually a classification problem!
 I suppose I should actually follow along with the Hastie-Tibshirani video examples and make an R module for true LR.

 First thing I did here was plot the corr-scat-plots like they did in the tutorial.
 I really like this representation!

+# Predicting_classes_from_gene_expression.ipynb
+I read in my dataset from GSE76118 to practice using Lasso as a logit multiclass classifier.
+Seems to have worked pretty easily.
+I haven't tested it on out of dataset samples, but I worry there may be some issues.
+I read in normalized data of the gene counts, and I'm wondering if it may be a better move to read in raw counts, and then make a standardizable way of normalization, so that any future dataset can be normalized in a similar manner.

+In the edX course they talk about normalizing to standard deviation (can that work here?)
+How does seurat normlazation work?